HNRCA-Data/Biostats_Github_Tutorial/readme.md

 ### Git Bash
 - Navigate to the project directory in the file explorer
 - Right click and select 'Git Bash Here'
-- Run `git remote add` command with the name of the remote and it's url.
+- Run a `git remote add` command with the name of the remote and it's url.
 Eg ` git remote add origin https://github.com/HNRCA-Data/Biostats_Github_Tutorial.git`

 ### Git GUI
 - Navigate to the project directory in the file explorer